-Premarital counseling helps couples improve their relationships before marriage.
-Through premarital counseling, couples are encouraged to discuss a wide range of important and intimate topics related to marriage, such as:
+Premarital counseling can help couples improve their relationships before marriage.
+Through premarital counseling, couples are encouraged to discuss topics related to marriage, such as:

 - Beliefs and values

 - Children and parenting